thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         image: /images/user-guide/widgets/maps/add-polygon-3-pe.png
         title: 'The polygon will appear on the map based on the entity&#39;s data.'

+polygon-configuration:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-configuration-1-pe.png
+        title: 'To configure a specific polygon, switch to the map widget&#39;s edit mode.
+Then, in the "Polygon" tab under the "Overlays" section, click the "gear" icon button next to the desired polygon to open its configuration panel.'

+polygon-configuration-datasource:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-configuration-datasource-1-pe.png
+        title: 'Specify the polygon data source — it can be a device, entity alias, or function.
+If necessary, use a filter.'

+polygon-configuration-keys:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-configuration-keys-1-pe.png
+        title: 'Define the key that contains the polygon coordinates.
+By default, ThingsBoard uses "perimeter" as the polygon key.
+If your entity uses a different key name, make sure to update it here.
+Additional data keys can be used for labels, tooltips, or to display extra information directly on the map.'

+polygon-color:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-color-1-pe.png
+        title: 'Change the fill color and stroke color of the polygon.
+For the fill, you can also use stripes or an image as a background.'
+    1:
+        image: /images/user-guide/widgets/maps/polygon-color-2-pe.png
+        title: ''

+polygon-label:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-label-1-pe.png
+        title: 'Configure the label displayed above the polygon.
+By default, the label shows the name of the entity linked to that polygon.
+You can manually edit the label text or use a label function to display dynamic information.'
+    1:
+        image: /images/user-guide/widgets/maps/polygon-label-2-pe.png
+        title: 'Custom polygon label.'

+polygon-tooltip:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-tooltip-1-pe.png
+        title: 'Here you can configure a tooltip that appears when you click on or hover over the polygon.
+Use the tooltip pattern or tooltip function to define more dynamic content.
+Alternatively, you can hide the tooltip altogether.'
+    1:
+        image: /images/user-guide/widgets/maps/polygon-tooltip-2-pe.png
+        title: 'Click on the polygon to display the tooltip.'

+polygon-behavior:
+  0:
+      image: /images/user-guide/widgets/maps/polygon-behavior-1-pe.png
+      title: 'Go to the "Behavior" section and click the "On click" action field to define the action instead of the default "Do nothing".'
+  1:
+      image: /images/user-guide/widgets/maps/polygon-behavior-2-pe.png
+      title: 'Set up the desired action and apply the changes.'
+  2:
+      image: /images/user-guide/widgets/maps/polygon-behavior-3-pe.png
+      title: 'Click on the polygon.'
+  3:
+      image: /images/user-guide/widgets/maps/polygon-behavior-4-pe.png
+      title: 'The action you specified in the action settings will be triggered.'

+polygon-groups:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-groups-1-pe.png
+        title: 'In the "Groups" section, enter a name for the group to which you want to add this polygon;'
+    1:
+        image: /images/user-guide/widgets/maps/polygon-groups-2-pe.png
+        title: 'A "Groups" icon button will appear on the widget.
+Click on it;'
+    2:
+        image: /images/user-guide/widgets/maps/polygon-groups-3-pe.png
+        title: 'To hide a group, uncheck the box next to its name.'
+    3:
+        image: /images/user-guide/widgets/maps/polygon-groups-4-pe.png
+        title: 'The polygon that belong to this group have been hidden.'

+polygon-editing-tools:
+    0:
+        image: /images/user-guide/widgets/maps/polygon-editing-tools-1-pe.png
+        title: 'You can use the built-in tools to perform operations on markers such as Add / Move / Delete.
+By default, these tools are disabled.
+Check the boxes next to the tools you want to enable.'

 manually-add-polygon:
     0:
         image: /images/user-guide/widgets/maps/manually-add-polygon-1-pe.png
-        title: 'Switch to the widget edit mode and click "Add polygon" in the "Overlays" section.
-Specify the data source — it can be a device, an entity alias, or a function.
-In this example, I&#39;ll use an entity alias that refers to assets of the type "Parking spots".
-ThingsBoard automatically sets the coordinate key to "perimeter".
-If you&#39;re using a custom key name, update it here accordingly.
-Now, open polygon configuration'
-    1:
-        image: /images/user-guide/widgets/maps/manually-add-polygon-2-pe.png
-        title: 'Scroll down to the "Edit polygon" section and check the "Add" tool.
-Choose where to store the coordinates — either in the "Server" or "Shared" attribute scope.
+        title: 'In the "Edit polygon" section, check the "Add" tool.
+Next, select the attribute scope where the coordinate will be stored: "Server" or "Shared".
 Optionally, enable snapping to other vertices for precision drawing.
-Don&#39;t forget to save your changes.'
+Then, save the changes.'

 place-polygon:
     0: